Vagner Rocha: Fight Time Promotions

-Rocha faced Mike Bruno on November 2, 2012 at Fight Time 12.
+Rocha faced Mike Bruno on November 2, 2012, at Fight Time 12.
 Rocha won the fight by submission due to a triangle choke in the second round.

-Rocha faced Kamrin Naville on February 15, 2013 at Fight Time 13.
+Rocha faced Kamrin Naville on February 15, 2013, at Fight Time 13.
 Rocha won the fight by unanimous decision.

-Rocha faced J. P. Reese on April 26, 2013 at Fight Time 14.
+Rocha faced J. P. Reese on April 26, 2013, at Fight Time 14.
 Rocha won the fight by submission in the fifth round.

-Rocha faced journeyman Randy Barroso on August 23, 2013 at Fight Time 16.
+Rocha faced journeyman Randy Barroso on August 23, 2013, at Fight Time 16.
 Rocha won the fight by submission in the first round.

 Return to UFC

 On April 20, 2014, it was announced that Rocha would return at UFC 172 to replace Yancy Medeiros, who shifted in the card to face Jim Miller, against Joe Ellenberger.
 However, Rocha suffered a last-minute training injury and the bout was removed from the card.

-Rocha faced Jake Matthews on November 8, 2014 at UFC Fight Night 55.
+Rocha faced Jake Matthews on November 8, 2014, at UFC Fight Night 55.
 He lost the fight due to technical submission in the second round.

-Rocha was expected to face promotional newcomer Joseph Duffy on March 14, 2015 at UFC 185.
+Rocha was expected to face promotional newcomer Joseph Duffy on March 14, 2015, at UFC 185.
 However, Rocha pulled out of the bout in early February citing injury and was replaced by Jake Lindsey.
 Rocha was subsequently released from the promotion.

 Professional grappling career

-Rocha competed against Xande Ribeiro in a superfight at BJJ Bet on September 6, 2020 and the pair fought to a draw.
+Rocha competed against Xande Ribeiro in a superfight at BJJ Bet on September 6, 2020, and the pair fought to a draw.
 He then fought Gabriel Almeida in the co-main event of Fight 2 Win 157 on November 14, 2020, submitting him with an inside heelhook and earning 'Submission of the Night'.
 For his final match of the year, he was booked against Jon 'Thor' Blank at Who's Number One on December 11, 2020.
 In the end, Rocha won by split decision.

-On January 16, 2021 Rocha was scheduled to face William Tackett in the main event of Fight 2 Win 160, but had to withdraw due to undisclosed reasons.
-He returned to competition on February 19, 2021 in the main event of Fight 2 Win 164 against Yuri Simões and defeated him by decision.
+On January 16, 2021, Rocha was scheduled to face William Tackett in the main event of Fight 2 Win 160, but had to withdraw due to undisclosed reasons.
+He returned to competition on February 19, 2021, in the main event of Fight 2 Win 164 against Yuri Simões and defeated him by decision.
 He was then scheduled to compete against Gordon Ryan in the main event of Who's Number One on March 26, 2021.
 Rocha lost the match by submission, tapping to a triangle choke.
-He returned to Who's Number One on May 28, 2021 to face Josh Hinger and won a decision against him.
+He returned to Who's Number One on May 28, 2021, to face Josh Hinger and won a decision against him.

 Rocha received an invite to compete at the 2022 ADCC World Championship as a result of his silver medal in 2019.
-Rocha went 3-1 at the event and won a bronze medal in the 88kg division.
+Rocha went 3–1 at the event and won a bronze medal in the 88 kg division.
 On December 4, 2022, Rocha fought in a Combat Jiu-Jitsu superfight against Ty Freeman at Subversiv 8, submitting him with a rear-naked choke.

 Rocha was handed a three-year suspension from IBJJF competition by USADA as a result of refusing to submit a sample for testing on December 23, 2022.